shan-weiqiang/shan-weiqiang.github.io/_posts/2024-11-3-symbols-libraries-one-definition-rule.md

 - A only needs B and C's header file location to successfully compile
 - After compilation, inside A's binary there are no B or C's dependency information

 If in A's public API, there is no use of B or C's any declaration or definitions (only includes B or C's header in cpp file), the normal way to link to B and C is to use *PRIVATE* keyword, since A's public API does not refer to B or C's headers.
 When A as a library is depended on by executable D, D will have the problem of finding symbols in B and C during linking time, because there is no information in binary A to locate B and C!
 So cmake is smart enough to have a PRIVATE-becomes-PUBLIC behavior for static libraries.
-See: [[CMake] Difference between PRIVATE and PUBLIC with target_link_libraries](https://cmake.org/pipermail/cmake/2016-May/063400.html)
+See: [Why is my library consumer getting a PRIVATE library dependency]([https://cmake.org/pipermail/cmake/2016-May/063400.html](https://discourse.cmake.org/t/why-is-my-library-consumer-getting-a-private-library-dependency/5776))

 If A is a shared lib, the situation is even more complex: